OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 });
 ```

-Comment replies have a readonly `resolved` property.
+Comment replies have a read-only `resolved` property.
 Its value is always equal to that of the rest of the thread.

 ## Comment metadata